 - Monitoring a Subaward

-A subaward is a formal written agreement between Stanford and another party, to perform a portion of the statement of work under a Stanford sponsored project.
+A subaward is a formal written agreement made between Stanford University and a subrecipient (as defined below) to perform a portion of the Statement of Work under a sponsored project awarded to Stanford.

 A subaward must include a clearly defined, intellectually significant Statement of Work (SOW) to be performed by the subrecipient.
 The subrecipient's SOW is performed by its personnel, using its own facilities and resources.
 Work is usually performed at the subrecipient's site.